 - Identify potential collateral.
-Before you even look for a lender, the first step in attaining a line of credit is considering what assets you can pledge as collateral on a loan.
-If you can find collateral to secure a loan, you'll be able to secure much more favorable terms.
+Before looking for a lender, the first step in attaining a line of credit is considering what assets you can pledge as collateral on a loan.
+If you can find collateral to secure a loan, you’ll be able to secure much more favorable terms.

 - Choose a type of line.
-Once you determine what collateral you have to pledge, you can decide whether you want to get a HELOC, a personal line or a credit card.
-Or, if you have been in operation for at least two years, you'll probably want a business line of credit.
+Once you determine what collateral you have to pledge, you can decide whether you want to get a HELOC, personal line or credit card.
+If you’ve been in operation for at least two years, you’ll probably want a business line of credit.

 - Pick a lender.
 Different lenders specialize in different types of loans.
-If you want an unsecured business line of credit, there are online lenders that can offer this.
+If you want an unsecured business line of credit, online lenders can help.
 They may charge higher interest than you might pay on a secured line of credit, but you should be able to get your money fast after a short application process.

 - Apply.
 Applications vary by lender and loan type.
-Some can be completed online, while others involve reviewing documents with a loan officer, or meeting with a private banker or credit union.
+Some can be completed online, while others involve reviewing documents with a loan officer or meeting with a private banker or credit union representative.

 - Accept terms and close.
-If you qualify for a line of credit, your lender will provide you with a term sheet that you'll need to review before accepting terms and closing on your loan, which may involve signing a lien agreement pledging certain property as collateral.
+If you qualify for a line of credit, your lender will provide a loan contract term sheet you must review before accepting terms and closing on your loan.
+This may involve signing a lien agreement pledging certain property as collateral.

 Once you close on a line of credit, you should have access to funds within a few days.
-For some online lenders, it may take a few days to wire funds to your bank account, but some offer funds as quickly as the same day the loan documents are executed.
+Some online lenders may take a few days to wire funds to your bank account, but some offer funds as quickly as the same day the loan documents are executed.